aiforged/docs/docs/services/classification/chatgpt-classifier.md

 The GPT Classifier in AIForged empowers you to categorize documents using advanced language models, without the need for traditional supervised training.
 Instead, you configure a question and answer matrix linked to your document categories, guiding the model's classification logic.

-{% hint style="info" %}
+!!! info
     Unlike traditional classifiers, the GPT Classifier does not require uploading training data.
 Instead, you guide the model’s classification logic by configuring a question and answer matrix linked to your document categories.
-{% endhint %}

-{% hint style="info" %}
+!!! info
     The GPT Classifier is designed for page-by-page classification.
 Each page is evaluated independently, so your questions should be relevant and answerable for a single page.
-{% endhint %}

-{% hint style="warning" %}
+!!! warning
     Due to the nature of "Page by Page" classification (and dependent on the LLM model version and configuration of the Hint and Question Matrixes), ChatGPT classification might not be suited for certain types of lengthy documents.
-{% endhint %}

-{% hint style="info" %}
+!!! info
     GPT services are charged by [Token Usage](https://platform.openai.com/tokenizer).
-{% endhint %}

 ***